 - Continue with Steps 2, 3 and 4, including the electronic signature.
 You will have the opportunity to print a copy of your completed, signed MPN.
 The College of Idaho Financial Aid Office will be notified when you have completed and signed your MPN.

-All federal direct loan borrowers are required to complete an entrance counseling requirement.
-We recommend that you complete this requirement online.
+All first time federal direct loan borrowers are required to complete an entrance counseling requirement.
 The entrance counseling session provides you with information about your rights and responsibilities as a borrower.
 After reading the information, you will be quizzed on your knowledge.

-Note: If you completed the entrance counseling requirement in a prior academic year at The College of Idaho, you do not need to complete the requirement again.
+Note: If you completed the entrance counseling requirement in a prior academic year at The College of Idaho or another institution, you do not need to complete the requirement again.

 - Go to the Direct Loan website at http://StudentLoans.gov/.